K-9 featured in Netflix movie euthanized

 “Her partnership with Corporal O’Neil was a special one and their search and rescue work in our K-9 Unit was a great service to the Rhode Islanders who have needed their help.
 Her award-winning rescue inspired us and we are grateful for her years of service,” said Weaver.

-Ruby was with the Rhode Island State Police for 11 years and handled by Corporal Daniel O’Neil.
-She was an Australian shepherd and border collie mix, adopted from the RISPCA and was one of the first shelter dogs trained to serve with the department.
+Ruby was with the Rhode Island State Police for 11 years and was handled by Corporal Daniel O’Neil.
+She was an Australian shepherd and border collie mix, adopted from the RISPCA, and was one of the first shelter dogs trained to serve with the department.

 Ruby lived with Corporal O’Neil and his family.
 She will be honored privately.